-- The development and improvement of maritime transport; - The set-up of a sea trade fleet of Turkmenistan; - An increasing role of sea transport in the country international trade; - The implementation of a competitive, developed and improved sea transport system.
+- The development and improvement of maritime transport - The set-up of a sea trade fleet for Turkmenistan - An increasing role of sea transport in the country international trade - The implementation of a competitive, developed and improved sea transport system

-A great development of Turkmenbashi port is planned to achieve the above mentioned aims.
-At the final stage the whole area of Turkmenbashi up to Avaza along the Caspian Sea shoreline will be turned into a Free Economic Zone (FEZ).
+The development of Turkmenbashi port aims to achieve these aims.
+In the final stage the whole area of Turkmenbashi up to Avaza along the Caspian Sea shoreline will be turned into a Free Economic Zone (FEZ).

 The guidelines for the development in the railway transport sphere were included in the "Railway Transport Development Program of Turkmenistan for the years 2000-2005 and for the period from 2006 till 2010".
 In 2012, a new Master Plan for railway transport for 2012-2016 was adopted.
-It comprises numerous projects (detailed in section 6.2.2.) aimed at modernizing the sector, bridging the regions of Turkmenistan together and linking the national network to the ones of bordering countries.
+It comprises numerous projects (detailed in section 6.2.2.) aimed at modernising the sector, bridging the regions of Turkmenistan together and linking the national network to the ones of bordering countries.

-Turkmenistan accessed to the Agreement on International Rail Freight Communications (using SMGS consignment note) which is managed by OSJD and adapted for rail track networks of 1520 mm. gauge.
+Turkmenistan accessed the Agreement on International Rail Freight Communications (using SMGS consignment note), which is managed by OSJD and adapted for rail track networks of a 1520mm. gauge.